NBPub/GoogleLocationUtility/README.md

 	venv\Scripts\activate
 ```

 The following steps assume you are in `<your-directory>` and the virtual environment is activated.
+These are accomplished in the first, `cd ...`, and third, `...activate`, lines.

 ---
 #### Option 2A - [PyPi](https://pypi.org/project/GoogleLocationUtility/) installation